 Dr. Rue has been a practicing psychotherapist for over 30 years and is in private practice with his wife, Dr. Susan Stanford-Rue in Jacksonville, FL.
 He has served on the faculty of California State University at Los Angeles and United States International University in San Diego.
 In 1981 Dr. Rue provided the first clinical evidence of postabortion trauma, identifying this psychological condition as "Postabortion Syndrome" in testimony before the U.S. Congress.
-During the Reagan Administration, he was a special consultant to the U.S. Surgeon General, Dr. C. Everett Koop on abortion morbidity.
-Currently, Dr. Rue serves as a litigation consultant assisting numerous state Attorneys General in abortion-related statutory challenges.
-He is a Member of the American Psychological Association and a Fellow of the American Academy of Experts in Traumatic Stress.
+During the Reagan Administration, he was a special consultant to the U.S. Surgeon General, Dr. C. Everett Koop, on abortion morbidity.
+Dr. Rue has served as a litigation consultant assisting numerous state Attorneys General in abortion-related statutory challenges.
+He is a Member of the American Psychological Association and the American Academy of Experts in Traumatic Stress.
 As a lecturer, he has been invited to speak throughout the United States, as well as in North and South America, Europe and Asia.
 Dr. Rue has authored one book and numerous professional journal articles on the topic of postabortion trauma and has been the principal investigator of the International Pregnancy Loss Research Project.

 Speaking/Seminar topics include: